AymericMbepa/alx-system_engineering-devops/0x00-shell_basics/README.md

 7- script that Move the file betty from /tmp/ to /tmp/my_first_directory 8- script that Delete the file betty.
-9- script that Delete the directory my_first_directory that is in the /tmp directory
+9- script that Delete the directory my_first_directory that is in the /tmp directory 10- script that Write a script that changes the working directory to the previous one